Gary Nicklaus: Professional career

-Later years
+Reinstated amateur career

 In 2007, Nicklaus was reinstated as an amateur by the United States Golf Association.

 On August 20, 2008, a fire in Jupiter, Florida destroyed a home that was being built for Nicklaus.

 Nicklaus made one more attempt to qualify for the PGA Tour in 2009 at the age of 40, but came up short.
 He continued to play in amateur events and qualified for the U.S. Amateur in 2012, when the tournament was once again being held at Cherry Hills.
 He shot 4-over-par in the stroke play portion of the event and failed to advance to the match play.
 Nicklaus qualified one last time for the U.S. Amateur in 2018 at the age of 49, when the event was held at Pebble Beach Golf Links, but again he did not advance to the match play.

+Second professional career

 in 2019, after his 50th birthday, Nicklaus turned professional again to compete on the PGA Tour Champions circuit.
 He played eight events that season, mostly through sponsor exemptions, with a best finish of a tie for 29th at the Dick's Sporting Goods Open.
-In November 2019, Nicklaus attempted to gain full-time status on the tour through the PGA Tour Champions Qualifying Tournament, but failed to make it past the first stage.
+In November 2019, Nicklaus attempted to gain full-time status on the tour through the PGA Tour Champions Qualifying Tournament but failed to make it past the first stage.
+Nicklaus only played in five events in the pandemic-impacted 2020–21 PGA Tour Champions season and competed just once in 2022.

+Nicklaus joined the board of the Florida Fish and Wildlife Conservation Commission in 2017 as an appointee of Governor Rick Scott.
+In 2022, he was reappointed for a five-year term by Governor Ron DeSantis.